paulttt/Applied-DL-for-NLP/README.md

 -------------------------
 In this project we are implementing an offensive Language Identification Model for Twitter Tweets using a pretrained BERT model: bert_uncased_L-12_H-768_A-12/1

-We train our Model on a Google Cloud Computing platform using GPUs.
+We train our model on a Google Cloud Computing Services using GPUs.
+However we do not recommed using GGCS as they are not able to provide stable available ressources for the Virtual machines.
+In order to avoid downtime we recommend using other cloud services.

 ------------------------
 This project has been implemented by partly using ressources and code of: